Marking Code Without Breaking It: Code Watermarking for Detecting LLM-Generated Code: Experimental Setup

 \section{Experimental Setup}

-\paragraph{Datasets.} For our experiments, we evaluate our approach across three programming languages—Python, C++, and Java—using four benchmark datasets: HumanEval+ and MBPP+~\citep{evalplus} for Python, and HumanEvalPack~\citep{MuennighoffLZZH24} for C++ and Java.
-Table~\ref{tab:data_statistics} presents token-length statistics of the evaluation datasets, computed with the Qwen2.5-Coder-7B tokenizer.
-The datasets span from short snippets to long sequences, enabling assessment of our method across varying complexity.
+\paragraph{Datasets.} For our experiments, we evaluate our approach across three programming languages: Python, C++, and Java.
+We use four benchmark datasets: HumanEval+ and MBPP+~\citep{evalplus} for Python, and HumanEvalPack~\citep{MuennighoffLZZH24} for C++ and Java.
+Table~\ref{tab:data_statistics} reports token-length statistics of the evaluation datasets, based on the Qwen2.5-Coder-7B tokenizer.
+The datasets span from short snippets to long sequences, allowing evaluation under varying code lengths and structural complexity.

 \paragraph{Baselines.} We consider the following three watermarking approaches for comparison.
 (1) KGW~\citep{kirchenbauer2023watermark} generates text by dividing the vocabulary into a green and red list at each time step of token generation, increasing the probability of generating tokens from the green list.
 (2) EWD~\citep{lu-etal-2024-entropy} leverages entropy-based token weighting during detection, giving more influence to high-entropy tokens, thus enhancing detection in texts with varying entropy distributions.
 (3) SWEET~\citep{lee-etal-2024-wrote} selectively embeds watermarks in high-entropy tokens, addressing detection challenges posed by the low entropy in code.
 We exclude CodeIP~\citep{guan2024codeip} from our baselines as it requires additional training for watermark insertion, while our approach and the selected baselines are training-free methods.
 As part of our comparative analysis, we reproduce CodeIP and report its experimental results in Appendix~\ref{app:codeip}.